datamade/councilmatic-starter-template/README.md

 ### Get data

-You need data about your city in the Open Civic Data API to build a Councilmatic instance.
+You need data about your city in the Open Civic Data API.

 How you get your data into an instance of the OCD API is up to you.
 What does DataMade do?
 We use scrapers, which run nightly to update the API by scraping the data from Legistar-backed sites operated by NYC, Chicago, and LA Metro.
-Your city may be running a Legistar backed site, and if so, you can checkout [`python-legistar-scraper`](https://github.com/opencivicdata/python-legistar-scraper) and the [`pupa`](https://github.com/opencivicdata/pupa) framework to get a head start on scraping those sites.
+Your city may be running a Legistar-backed site, and if so, you can checkout [`python-legistar-scraper`](https://github.com/opencivicdata/python-legistar-scraper) and the [`pupa`](https://github.com/opencivicdata/pupa) framework to get a head start on scraping those sites.

 If you need examples of how to customize your scraper, look at [`scrapers-us-municipal`](https://github.com/opencivicdata/scrapers-us-municipal)) as well as [DataMade](https://datamade.us/), which hosts several municipal-level scrapers.
 You can find information about what cities and other governmental bodies are already covered at [`http://ocd.datamade.us/jurisdictions/`](http://ocd.datamade.us/jurisdictions/).